pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Machop: Thrash x1-2
 - Drowzee: Thrash x1

 Get TM28 Dig from the Rocket.

+Note:
-> If you fought moon hiker or if you split exp on top hiker, KO one encounter with Thrash if you happen to get one.
+- If you fought moon hiker or if you split exp on top hiker, KO one use-less encounter with Thrash if you happen to get one.
+- If you ran out of potions, then pick up the hidden Full Restore in the underground.
+Sell the Full Restore in Vermillion and keep either Pokeballs or TM34 to take the place of Potions in the bag for the rest of the run.

 Oddish DSUM
 - Ignore this if you already have a Paras